-The request for authorisation shall include all relevant details in order to enable the MFSA to assess whether the persons concerned are sufficiently competent to undertake such activities.
+The request for authorisation shall include the submission of a Personal Questionnaire with all relevant details in order to enable the MFSA to assess whether the persons concerned are sufficiently competent to undertake such activities.
 For this purpose, details of relevant experience, training and/or qualifications will be required.
 Applicants should also complete Sections 4, 5, 6 and 7 of the Application for an Investment Services Licence (Schedule A1 to these Rules).

-Notwithstanding the above, the consent of the MFSA shall be required where any other MFSA approval is required in terms of the Rules.
+Notwithstanding the above, the consent of the MFSA shall be required where any other MFSA approval is required in terms of the Rules